tevon4613/ffxi/whm-guide.md

     * Paladins' Shield Barrier trait means they can cast a better Protect.
 Let them do it.
     * Recast these as soon as possible on people you Raise.
 6. Maintain Boost-STR for most groups.
-	* Use Boost-DEX if your group is missing lots of attacks, or if your group's biggest damage dealers are THF, DNC, and BLU.
+	* Use Boost-DEX if your group is missing lots of attacks, or if your group's biggest damage dealers are THF, DNC, NIN, and BLU.
-	* Use Boost-AGI if your group has a majority of NIN, RNG, and COR.
+	* Use Boost-AGI if your group has a majority of RNG and COR.
 	* Use Boost-INT if your group has a majority of BLM, GEO, RDM, and SCH.
 	* Use Boost-MND if it's just you, or if you desperately need to avoid Silence/Slow/Paralyze resists.
 	* Boost-VIT and CHR are only useful for feeding junk buffs to monsters that absorb them.